antononcube/MathematicaForPrediction/MarkdownDocuments/The-Great-conversation-in-USA-presidential-speeches.md

     (* {2453, 4} *)

-The purposes of brevity and speed the computations the notebook code was developed with the first dataset, ["Presidential Nomination Acceptance Speeches"](https://resources.wolframcloud.com/DataRepository/resources/Presidential%2BNomination%2BAcceptance%2BSpeeches).
-More interesting results are obtained with second data set, "State of Union addresses of USA presidents".
-The results shown are with the second dataset, \[D2\].

 ## Basic statistics for the texts

-Using different contingency matrices we can derive basic statistical information about the document collection.

-(Also, note that the document-term matrix is a contingency matrix.)
+Using different [contingency matrices](https://en.wikipedia.org/wiki/Contingency_table) we can derive basic statistical information about the document collection.
+(The document-word matrix is a contingency matrix.)

-First we make convert the document data in long-form:
+First we convert the text data in long-form:

     docWordRecords =
       Join @@ MapThread[